roy2220/easyextract.tmux/README.md

-# komplete.tmux
+# easyextract.tmux

-`komplete.tmux` extracts words from the screen
+`easyextract.tmux` extracts words from the screen

 ## Requirements